-Annually, the Foundation's Scientific Advisory Council will choose one outstanding recipient of this award to receive the special designation of the Norman B. Gaylis, MD, Research Award for Rheumatologists in Community Practice.
+Annually, the Foundation's Scientific Advisory Council will choose one outstanding recipient of this award to receive the special designation of the Norman B. Gaylis, MD Clinical Research Award.
 This designated award was established in 2015 with a generous commitment from Norman B. Gaylis, MD.